 How can a living trust save on estate taxes?

-The Federal goverment recently passed new tax regulations regarding estate/death taxes to be paid by our estate/heirs when we pass away.
-The goverment increased the Unified Tax Credit available to each estate (which is the amount of assets we can pass on to our heirs upon our death with no estate tax consequences).
-This amount is now $5 million dollars per person and $10 million dollars per couple.
+The Federal government recently passed new tax regulations regarding estate/death taxes to be paid by our estate/heirs when we pass away.
+The government increased the Unified Tax Credit available to each estate (which is the amount of assets we can pass on to our heirs upon our death with no estate tax consequences).
+This amount is now $10 million dollars per person and $20 million dollars per couple.
 Therefore, very few people need to worry about estate/death taxes to be paid by their estate and or heirs when they die.
-If the net value of your estate when you die is more than $5,000,000 or $10 million dollars for a husband and wife, then upon such event, Federal estate taxes must be paid (starting at 37%).
-If you are married, special provisions added to your living trust to allow you and your spouse to leave up to $10 million dollars tax-free to your beneficiaries

 Doesn’t a trust in a will do the same thing?